egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 ~/ssh_cert_authority/user_ca $ scp -rp user_ca.pub root@example.host.net:/etc/ssh
 user_ca.pub                                                                            100%  407     0.4KB/s   00:00
 ```
 Notes: It’s strongly suggested you not only use a passphrase, but also use a strong one.
-Anyone who signs with this key will be able to allow access to any user on all of your servers on your network.
+Anyone who signs with this key will be able to allow access to any user on all servers on your network.

 # Sign User Key

-Have a user create an ssh public-key set, and obtain a copy of their public key.
+Have a user create an SSH public-key set, and obtains a copy of their public key.

 Retrieve a copy of the user’s public SSH key and execute the following command: